 During one of our trips to the camp — circa 2002 |

 What exactly transpired during those many hours remains a shady mystery to this very day.
 The three of us blacked out in the last part, while the other two were trying to help out but to no avail.
-Our fourth friend just took a small part of a leaf but she was relatively OK compared to us; while my 20-year-old nephew was on low-battery and had slept a day earlier so he didn’t eat any of the plant.
+The sole woman in the group took a small part of a leaf but she was relatively OK compared to us; while my 20-year-old nephew was on low-battery and had slept a day earlier so he didn’t eat any of the plant.
 This was great since he was the one who ended up driving us back.

 The few things I personally remember are the blurred vision, the urine retention, feeling of total drunkenness, the loss of balance and the wacky confusion.
 Also, extreme dehydration like I have never experienced before — in my mouth, eyes, skin, even my soul.
 My mouth was so dry, I could not speak.
 And for a few hours I was peeing in the sand every five minutes, though only a few drops would come out.